natalieh235/flying_adversarial_patch/README.md

 ## Reproduce camera calibration
 To reproduce the camera calibration, we gathered images of a checkerboard pattern with our adapted code of the [wifi-img-streamer example](https://github.com/phanfeld/aideck-gap8-examples) originally provided by Bitcraze [here](https://github.com/bitcraze/aideck-gap8-examples).

-We adapted the code provided in [this repository](https://github.com/IMRCLab/cv-mrs/) to calculate the camera intrinic and extrinsic parameters and the distortion coefficients by calling:
+We adapted the code provided in [this repository](https://github.com/IMRCLab/cv-mrs/) to calculate the camera intrinsic and extrinsic parameters and the distortion coefficients by calling:
 ```bash
 $ python misc/opencv_calibration_intrinsic.py /path/to/checkerboard_images/